duykhoa/quote_center/data/JimRohn.md

 the rest of the day.
 The rest of the day you look down, see the great shoeshine, and say "I've gotta be cheap.
 One lousy quarter".

-If you go for 2 quarters, you can't believe, the extra happiness you can buy for just an extra quarter.
-That's called studying and practicing the art of lifestyle, which means living well.

 First time I gave a talk, I stood up, my mind said "Back down".
 You know I've been through the whole deal.
 Open my mouth, nothing come out for a while...
 But I am telling you I got through it and I did it again, and I got through it and I